-The following Attendance Policy will apply to the Medical Insurance Billing/Coding Program:
+The following Attendance Policy will apply to all Modular Programs:

 Regular attendance and punctuality will help students develop good habits necessary for successful careers.
 Satisfactory attendance is established when students are present in the assigned classroom for the scheduled amount of time.